 The story of Project What If

-Project What If uses questions asked by real people to delve into the real world of science.
-Science can be creative, collaborative and inspiring.
-It has never been more important.
+Project What If uses questions asked by people to dive into the creative, living and inspiring world of science.

-Over the past three years, we’ve gathered over 10,000 questions from people in every postcode of Bristol.
-We've done this both in our venue and out in the city with our silver Curious Cube.
+Since 2018, we've gathered over 10,000 questions from people in every postcode of Bristol.
+We've done this both in our venue and out in the city with our silver Curious Cube (pictured above).